AbdullahAloyaydi/IBM-Data-Analyst-Capstone/README.md

 Final capstone project for the **IBM Data Analyst Professional Certificate (Coursera)**.

-This project analyzes real-world **job market data** using APIs and web scraping, then transforms the data into clear insights through analysis and visualization.
+This project analyzes real-world **job market data** using APIs and web scraping, and presents insights through data analysis, visualizations, and dashboards built with **IBM Cognos Analytics**.

 ---